 The awards presentation program reads:

 "Father and son, Nigel and Dale, along with Nigel's mother and Dale's wife Marcy, work together as a family to operate Weatherbury Farm in Avella, southwestern Pennsylvania.
-The farm produces certified organic grains and flours including soft and hard wheat, oats, spelt, open-pollinated corn, as well as emmer and einkorn, ancient heritage grains.
+The farm produces certified organic milled products and flours including soft and hard wheat, oats, spelt, open-pollinated corn, as well as emmer and einkorn, ancient heritage grains.
 In addition to raising grains and flours, Weatherbury Farm produces grassfed beef and lamb, and host farm vacations with a special attention to organic agriculture, green tourism and energy efficiency.
 The Tudor family's goal is to heal the lands they farm which have been stripped of nutrients with the use of synthetic fertilizers, pesticides and herbicides applied before their ownership.
 Toward that goal, they strive to be a totally integrated farm, composting their animal manure to fertilize their fields.
 Weatherbury Farm is an extremely well manage farm, with exceptional records and excellent representatives of organic farmers!"

 The farmhouse was built circa 1880.
 Little had been done to make the house

 energy efficient when we purchased the farm in 1985.
 As we restored each room,

 we blew cellulose insulation into exterior wall, interior walls, floors and

 ceilings.
 On cold winter days with high winds we could not keep the house warmer

 than 60 degrees before insulating.
 The insulation cut our heating bill in half,